MichaelMireku/INTERNET-EXPLORER-sol/README.md

-$IE
-# Internet 1.5 White Paper
+# Internet Explorer White Paper

-## Introduction
+## Internet 1.5: An Innovative Web Preservation Archive

-The Internet 1.5 project aims to address the problem of disappearing internet content by creating a decentralized platform for archiving and sharing digital media.
+Internet 1.5 aims to address the problem of disappearing internet content by creating a decentralized platform for archiving and sharing digital media.
 By leveraging blockchain technology and decentralized storage solutions, Internet 1.5 ensures that valuable content remains accessible and secure for future generations.

 ## Vision